 Welcome to the web home of Jeff Cohen, author of funny mystery novels and books on parenting a child with an Autism-Spectrum Disorder.
 Here you’ll find information on all of Jeff’s books, some news about upcoming events, and hopefully a few surprises.
-You’ll be able to contact Jeff, there are links to social media and bookselling sites, and maybe even a fun music video or a word about comedy films and history.
+You’ll be able to contact Jeff, there are links to social media and bookselling sites, and maybe even a fun music video or a word about comedy and mystery.

 Want an autographed IT HAPPENED ONE KNIFE bookmark?
 Want if for FREE?
 No problem!
 Just send an email to jeff [at] jeffcohenbooks [dot] com and it’ll be on its way!
 (Make sure you include email and snail mail addresses!)